iamshadmirza/BlogsByShad/blogs/node-lesson9/index.md

 ### Step 2: Listen for Events

-Then we can either add an event listener or use the `on` method to listen to these events.
+Next, we want to listen to the event we just created.
+There are two methods for doing so.
+We can either add an event listener or use the `on` method provided by **EventEmitter** instance to listen to the event.

 ```js
 const EventEmitter = require('events').EventEmitter;